Seajacks Zaratan Construction Summary (UK)

 These self-propelled jack-ups have been designed specifically to service the wind farm installation market in the harsh operating environment of the North Sea, as well as to provide services to the oil and gas industry.
 The vessels will be a modified version of the MSC NG5500 design, which incorporates a fully redundant DP2 propulsion system, accommodations for 90 persons, and an 800T leg encircling crane designed by MSC.

-* Double bottom blocks 5, 6, 7, 8 & 9 are fully assembled, fully welded and installed on keel blocks at the grand assembly area.
+* DB blocks numbers 5, 6, 7, 8 and 9 are fully assembled, fully welded, installed on keel blocks and welded together on the construction pad

 * DB block number 10 is under assembly

 * Wing tank block numbers 15, 16, 17 and 18 are under panel fabrication

 * Main deck block numbers 30, 31 and 32 are under panel fabrication